NasuhcaNT/Web-Display-with-Flask/README.md

 Ensure you have the necessary Python packages installed: pip install pandas flask

-Run the main.py file to start the Flask application and begin generating and displaying random data: python random name generator.py
+Run the random name generator.py file to start the Flask application and begin generating and displaying random data: python random name generator.py

 Open a web browser and navigate to http://localhost:5000 to see the real-time updated table.